-N. Sky Harbor Regional Airport, Safety Zones
+N. Sky Harbor Municipal Airport, Safety Zones

-For the Sky Harbor Regional Airport, the following land use safety zones are established:
+For the Sky Harbor Municipal Airport, the following land use safety zones are established:

-- 1. Safety Zone A. All land in that portion of the approach zones of a runway, that extends outward from the end of primary surface a distance equal to 2/3 of the planned length of the runway, which distance is 2,230 feet for Sky Harbor Regional Airport runway 14-32; - Safety Zone B. All land in that portion of the approach zones of a runway that extends outward from Safety Zone A a distance equal to 1/3 of the planned length of the runway, which distance is 1,120 feet for Sky Harbor Regional Airport runway 14-32; - 3.
+- 1. Safety Zone A. All land in that portion of the approach zones of a runway, that extends outward from the end of primary surface a distance equal to 2/3 of the planned length of the runway, which distance is 2,230 feet for Sky Harbor Municipal Airport runway 14-32; - 2.
+Safety Zone B. All land in that portion of the approach zones of a runway that extends outward from Safety Zone A a distance equal to 1/3 of the planned length of the runway, which distance is o1,120 feet for Sky Harbor Municipal Airport runway 14-32; - 3.
 Safety Zone C. All that land that is enclosed within the perimeter of the horizontal zone and that is not included in Safety Zone A, Safety Zone B, or the exempted parcels referred to below. - 4.
 Exemptions.
-Land uses that existed as of January 1, 1994, for Sky Harbor Regional Airport, and that were established residential neighborhoods in built-up urban areas on those dates, are subject to the height restrictions above, but are not subject to the additional restrictions in subsections 1 or 2 above.
-Land uses that came or come into existence after those dates, are treated as though they were or are not in a listed established residential neighborhood and are subject to the restrictions in subsections 1 or 2 above.
-Journal of the treated as though they were or are not in a listed established residential neighborhood and are subject to the restrictions in subsections 1 or 2 above, as applicable based on the location of the property.
+Land uses that existed as of January 1, 1994, for Sky Harbor Municipal Airport, and that were established residential neighborhoods in built-up urban areas on those dates, are subject to the height restrictions above, but are not subject to the additional restrictions in subsection O. Land uses that came or come into existence after those dates, are treated as though they were or are not in a listed established residential neighborhood and are subject to the restrictions in subsections O, as applicable based on the location of the property.

-O. Sky Harbor Regional Airport, Land Use Restriction
+O. Sky Harbor Municipal Airport, Land Use Restriction